JvanKatwijk/qt-dab/README.md

 * touching the *ensemble name* (NPO (8001) in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a ".csv" format.
 If  the data is visible, touching will hide it;
- * touching the small icon left of the name of the selected service (here left of the bold text NPO Radio 5), will show (or hide) the *technical widget*, a widget showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
+ * touching the small icon left of the name of the selected service (here left of the bold text NPO Radio 2), will show (or hide) the *technical widget*, a widget showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
  * touching the small icon on top of the latter, the folder/directory in which the slides, the tii log and the log file are written is shown;
  * touching the icon showing a *speaker* controls muting the signal, if no audio is generated, or if the signal is muted, the icon will show this;
  * touching the *copyright symbol* shows (or, if visible, hides) a small widget with some acknowledgements for using external libraries;
- * touching *with the right hand mouse button* the text of the dynamic label (Steely Dan - Reeling In The Years) shows a small menu to put the text on the clipboard;
+ * touching *with the right hand mouse button* the text of the dynamic label (Alannah Myles - Black Velvet) shows a small menu to put the text on the clipboard;
  * the button labeled *scan* controls the visibility of a the scan handler widget;
  * the button labeled *http* controls the http handler with which a map )with the transmitters) will be shown;
  * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains views on and information of the DAB signal itself;